 Pratese cuisine is simple, essential, and unique, with recipes and dishes that are staples of the Tuscan culinary tradition.
 Some of the typical recipes from Prato include potato-filled tortelli pasta, bread soup, mortadella salami, stuffed celery, the famous Prato biscuits, and delicious “peschine” pastries.

 As you can see from the list of delights below, Prato truly has nothing to envy in terms of food compared to other Tuscan cities, both in savory dishes and sweet specialties.
-In fact, many Prato specialties are included in my list of typically Tuscan delicacies.
+In fact, many Prato specialties are included in my list of typical Tuscan delicacies.

 1. Pappardelle al ragù di Lepre